Ski patroller in a red jacket towing a rescue sled through fresh snow near Timberline Lodge.

 Mountain Safety Mountain Safety

-Know the Code!
+Safety is a shared responsibility.
 Ski and ride responsibly at Timberline Lodge on Mt.
 Hood.
 Your safety—and the safety of others—depends on it.
 Please follow all mountain rules, posted signs, and the Skier Responsibility Code.
 For assistance or emergencies, contact Ski Patrol at (503) 272-3305.

 SKI PATROL